 Policy and Administration

 The League's policy governance consists of district-wide committees, as well as the State Executive Committee that interprets the rules, settles disputes between different UIL districts and disputes which arise past the district level.
-The SEC also conducts investigations and hearings of alleged violations, and hears appeals.
-The Legislative Council retains oversight on all rules and and has delegated authority from the Commissioner of Education to approve rule changes.
+The SEC also conducts investigations and hearings of alleged violations and hears appeals.
+The Legislative Council retains oversight on all rules and has delegated authority from the Commissioner of Education to approve rule changes.